statiolake/snow/README.md

 For a snow day, add the following to vimrc:

 ```
+set background=light
 colorscheme snow
-set background=light
 ```

 For a snowy evening:

 ```
+set background=dark
 colorscheme snow
-set background=dark
 ```

 To set the background automatically based on the time at which vim is launched:

 ```
-colorscheme snow
 if strftime('%H') >= 7 && strftime('%H') < 19
   set background=light
 else
   set background=dark
 endif
+colorscheme snow
 ```

 ...which activates the light version of snow during the day (defined here as 7AM-7PM), dark version at night.

-> The [night-and-day](https://github.com/nightsense/night-and-day) plugin can switch themes and/or backgrounds automatically, using absolute or sun-relative time.
+> Be sure to set `colorscheme` *after* `background`, otherwise some theme colors may not be set.

 ## status line themes